canonical/ubuntu.com/templates/kubernetes/docs/upgrading.md

 -   The machine from which you will perform the backup has sufficient internet access to retrieve updated software
 -   Your cluster is running normally
--   Your Juju client and controller/models are running the latest versions (see the [Juju docs][juju-controller-upgrade])
+-   Your Juju client and controller/models are running the same, stable version of Juju (see the [Juju docs][juju-controller-upgrade])
 -   You read the [Upgrade notes][notes] to see if any caveats apply to the versions you are upgrading to/from
 -   You read the [Release notes][release-notes] for the version you are upgrading to, which will alert you to any important changes to the operation of your cluster
--   You read the [Upstream release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.24.md#deprecation) for details of deprecation notices and API changes for Kubernetes 1.24 which may impact your workloads.
+-   You read the [Upstream release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.29.md#deprecation) for details of Kubernetes deprecation notices and API changes that may impact your workloads

 It is also important to understand that **Charmed Kubernetes** will only upgrade and if necessary migrate, components relating specifically to elements of